scalawithcats/scala-with-cats/src/pages/monad-transformers/index.typ

   fa.flatMap(_.fold[Composed[B]](None.pure[M1])(f))
 ```

-Notice that the definition above makes use of `None`---an
+Notice that the definition above makes use of `None`, an
 `Option`-specific concept that
 doesn't appear in the general `Monad` interface.
 We need this extra detail to combine `Option` with other monads.